Top 5 4th Quarter Trades of Op - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 144 stocks valued at a total of $242.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 102 stocks valued at a total of $275.00Mil.
 The top holdings were

-According to GuruFocus data, these were Optas, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Opes Wealth Management LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Optas, LLC reduced their investment in ARCA:VOO by 2,395 shares.
-The trade had a 0.34% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+The guru sold out of their 68,630-share investment in ARCA:MUB.
+Previously, the stock had a 2.92% weight in the equity portfolio.
+Shares traded for an average price of $105.91 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Optas, LLC reduced their investment in ARCA:VEU by 16,191 shares.
-The trade had a 0.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.27.
+The guru sold out of their 100,031-share investment in NAS:BNDW.
+Previously, the stock had a 2.81% weight in the equity portfolio.
+Shares traded for an average price of $69.81 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE All-World ex-US ETF has a price-earnings ratio of 11.74 and a price-book ratio of 1.52.
+In terms of valuation, Vanguard Mid-Cap Growth ETF has a price-earnings ratio of 24.29 and a price-book ratio of 4.33.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.